-If you participate in a study that Medicare or our plan has not approved, you will be responsible for paying all costs for your participation in the study.
+If you participate in a study that is not approved by Medicare or our plan has not been approved, you will be responsible for paying all costs for your participation in the study.

 Section 5.2 When you participate in a clinical research study, who pays for what?